 I grew up in an area of California known as the Central Coast.
 There are no big cities there – nothing like a Los Angeles or a San Francisco, although the area sits exactly in between the two.
-Instead of bustling cities, what you’ll find is much quieter: about 200 miles of scenic coastline – including well-known Central Coast destination Big Sur – plus hundreds of wineries, thousands of hiking trails and picturesque campsites, dozens of charming towns, a smattering of natural hot springs, and enough great food and beer to keep you occupied for months.
-It’s an incredible place to visit, particularly if you enjoy scenic road trips, and a gorgeous area to explore.
-The Central Coast is one of the best weekend trips from the Bay Area, and we visit often – even I’ve discovered hidden gems that I’d never heard of growing up!
-The Central Coast offers everything from scenic vistas and stunning outdoor beauty, to foodie finds, a booze traveler’s dream destination, and adorable marine wildlife critters (like adorable otters, harbor seals, and sea lions).
-In this post you’ll learn about the best things to do in the Central Coast, California!
+Instead of bustling cities, what you’ll find is much quieter: about 200 miles of scenic coastline – including the most well-known California Central Coast destination, Big Sur – plus hundreds of wineries, thousands of hiking trails, dozens of charming towns, a smattering of natural hot springs, and enough great food and beer to keep you occupied for months.

 “No, it’s the Central Coast.”

 “That’s not a thing.
 There’s NorCal and SoCal.
 I just Googled it.
 Wikipedia says it’s SoCal.”

 I spent months gesturing animatedly (OK, furiously jabbing) at maps before Lia finally agreed that the Central Coast was neither SoCal nor NorCal.
 Let the record stand: the Central Coast is NOT in Southern California.
 Nor is it in Northern California, though some of it shares the foggy, coastal weather and wineries that Northern California is famous for.
 The Central Coast in California is it’s own thing!